Photoluminescence from metal nanostructures -- dependence on size: Theory

 where $\alpha_{abs}({\bf r};\omega_L,pol',\hat{k'})$ is the absorption cross-section density or, in more general terms, the absorbed power density per unit incident intensity $(I_{in})$ of polarization $pol'$ and incidence direction $\hat{k'}$ at a position ${\bf r}$ corresponding to the illumination frequency.
 The saturation power density can be approximated by~\onlinecite{Dubi-Sivan-Faraday,Sivan-Dubi-PL_I}

 where $n_e$ is the electron density and $\tau_{e-e}$ is an average rate of collisions between electrons.
-For simplicity, we set $\tau_{e-e}$ in Eq.~(\ref{eq:p_sat}) to a value typical for a non-thermal electron, i.e., at $\e \sim \e_F + \hbar \omega$.
+For simplicity, we set $\tau_{e-e}$ in Eq.~(\ref{eq:p_sat}) to a value typical for a non-thermal electron, i.e., {\XYZ we use the Fermi Liquid theory expression~\cite{Quantum-Liquid-Coleman,Dubi-Sivan}} at $\e \sim \e_F + \hbar \omega$.

-The first term in Eq.~(\ref{eq:Ie_guess}), represents the average energy of thermal emission per electromagnetic mode (i.e., for vacuum electric fields); the next terms represent the non-thermal emission induced by deviations of the electron distribution from thermal equilibrium due to one photon absorption (1PA), two photon absorption (2PA) etc..
-As discussed in~\onlinecite{Sivan-Dubi-PL_I,Sivan_tPL}, for CW illumination, typically these terms are small compared to the thermal emission at mid-IR frequencies, but dominate the emission close to the illumination frequencies and higher~\cite{Sivan-Dubi-PL_I,Sivan_tPL} as depicted in the schematic representation (Fig.~\ref{Fig.Schematic_of_Ie}).
+The first term on the RHS of Eq.~(\ref{eq:Ie_guess}) represents the average energy of thermal emission per electromagnetic mode (i.e., for vacuum electric fields); the next terms represent the non-thermal emission caused by deviations of the electron distribution from thermal equilibrium due to one photon absorption (1PA), two photon absorption (2PA) etc..
+As discussed in~\onlinecite{Sivan-Dubi-PL_I,Sivan_tPL}, for CW illumination, these terms are typically small compared to the thermal emission at mid-IR frequencies, but dominate the emission close to the illumination frequencies and above them~\cite{Sivan-Dubi-PL_I,Sivan_tPL}.{\XYZ All these details are depicted in the schematic representation (Fig.~\ref{Fig.Schematic_of_Ie})}.
 The complete step structure of the non-thermal contributions was observed experimentally for CW illumination for the first time in~\onlinecite{Sheldon-nanoletters-2024}.

-Notably, the emission~(\ref{eq:gamma_guess}) is assumed to occur strictly within the conduction band, i.e., to involve only intraband transitions.
-In the presence of interband transitions, this expression can be amended by accounting for the increased number of non-thermal holes above the interband absorption threshold, as shown in Fig.~S10(b) of~\onlinecite{Abajo_Tagliabue_PL}; as shown below, our analysis provides a qualitative (and usually, also a quantitative) match to the experimental data even without accounting for these additional transitions.
+Notably, the emission~(\ref{eq:gamma_guess}) is assumed to occur only within the conduction band, i.e., to involve only intraband transitions; {\XYZ in that sense, strictly speaking, $\alpha_{abs}$ should include only the intraband contribution (as in~\onlinecite{Pelous-Greffet}).
+This would not matter for the illustrative examples below, for which we study Ag nanostructures, but could somewhat affect the match between our predictions and the experimental data (see Sections~\ref{subsub:exp_sphere} and~\ref{subsub:exp_layers}).
+In order to include interband absorption and emission transitions, our PL formula can be amended by accounting for the increased number of non-thermal holes above the interband absorption threshold in the electron distribution function $f$, as shown in Fig.~S10(b) of~\onlinecite{Abajo_Tagliabue_PL}, and adding the valence bands to the electron density of states}.
+As shown below, our analysis provides a qualitative (and usually, also a quantitative) match to the experimental data even without accounting for these additional transitions.